russellgordon/ics4u-2023-24/src/site/notes/Thread 1/Day 2.md

 	- Some Xcode setup to ensure files that should not go under source control are ignored.
 1. Xcode: Creating a Command-Line Project
 1. Activity: Implementing a Sort Algorithm
+	- Here is an [improved version of the code](https://gist.github.com/russellgordon/5f492f078dc3293f116b0ca5cfe103a4) we developed together in class.
+	- This can be copy-pasted into your playground, as needed.

 ###### Things to do before our next class
 - [ ] Do your best to finish implementing your sorting algorithm.